SanitaB17/Naruto-Quiz-Game/README.md

 - Main section:

   - Welcomes users with an inviting message, setting a friendly tone to encourage participation in the quiz.
-  - Uses a button that, when clicked, shows the quiz rules to ensure users understand them clearly.
+  - Rules button is implemented to provide guidance on how to play the quiz.

 ![Desktop view](docs/main.JPG)